The global dietary supplements market will reach USD 278.02 billion by 2024.

 Decreasing levels of nutrient density create one side of the problem.
 The other side is the decline in our body’s ability to absorb the nutrients we do consume.

-Chronic inflammation in the intestinal tract is a major barrier to nutrient absorption.
-Chronic diseases, poor nutrition, and stress all contribute to chronic inflammation.
+Inflammation in the intestinal tract is a major barrier to nutrient absorption.
+Poor nutrition, stress, and health complications all contribute to inflammation.
 The solution is to supplement nutrient-poor diets while also optimizing the bioavailability of nutritional and medical supplements.

 Bioavailability is “the degree and rate at which a substance (such as a supplement or drug) is absorbed into a living system or is made available at the site of physiological activity” according to the Merriam-Webster Dictionary.